 The weakness of a sponsorship program is that it requires leadership from the sponsor.
 The most important aspect of that leadership is to advocate for the promotion of the protégé.
 CTI's latest research shows that of the one in four employees that identify themselves as sponsors, only 27 percent are advocating for their protégés, and to the point of this article, 71 percent of the sponsors have protégés who are the same race or gender as they are.[17]
 Probably just as applicable as the quote above from Henry VI could be the quote from Romeo and Juliet: "What's in a name?
 That which we call a rose by any other name would smell as sweet."[18]
-Leadership has often been defined as the art of motivating a group of people to act Passing It On: How to Be an Ally and Mentor in Senior Management toward achieving a common goal.
+Leadership has often been defined as the art of motivating a group of people to act

+Breaking In: Advocating for Yourself Early in Your Career, An Interactive Session toward achieving a common goal.
 Kevin Kruse in a 2013